akobbs/javascript-interview-questions/README.md

 - No `arguments`

-Takes from the enclosing scope.
+Takes it from the enclosing scope.

+Not a big deal as rest parameters could be used alternatively.

 ```javascript
 function sum() {